NotePlan/plugins/Readme.md

 If you are a user and have plugin ideas, [submit them here](https://feedback.noteplan.co/plugins-scripting) or ask in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin-ideas` channel.

 If you are a developer and want to contribute and build your plugins, see the [plugin writing documentation](https://help.noteplan.co/article/67-create-command-bar-plugins) and discuss this with other developers on [Discord](https://discord.gg/D4268MT) `#plugin-dev` channel.
+Your might want to consult this [good modern JavaScript tutorial](https://javascript.info/).

 # Contributing